Coffee water recipe inputs

 Technical Details:

-Formula Core
+Formula Core:

-Mineral factors used for coffee water recipe estimates
+Mineral factors used in coffee water recipes

 Calcium chloride dihydrate GH 0.001469 Adds calcium hardness; use food-safe material.